tp-coder/pygame-asteroid/README.md

 - [ x ] Add a scoring system
 - [ x ] Implement multiple lives and respawning
+- [ x ] Implemented Game Over window with possibility to restart or quit the game
 - [ ] Add an explosion effect for the asteroids
 - [ ] Add acceleration to the player movement
 - [ ] Make the objects wrap around the screen instead of disappearing